-How can you make Bootstrap load faster?
-Thousands of websites use Bootstrap for developing a great mobile first website easily and is an essential web design element.
+How can you make Bootstrap themes and Bootstrap templates load faster?
+Thousands of websites use Bootstrap for developing a great mobile-first website easily and is an essential web design element.
 Bootstrap scripts and CSS are easily installed on your server, or loaded via a few lines of code from Bootstrap CDN.
 But is this the best way to load Bootstrap and still make your site faster?

 1. Remove Bootstrap Scripts

 Scripts take time to load.
-Scripts are need to do awesome things like pop up modals, collapsing navbars, dropdown menus etc… While these are some core strengths of using Bootstrap scripts, most websites can do without them, and yet use the popular HTML, CSS, and JS framework for creating a great mobile first responsive website.
-So remove all Bootstrap scripts which power their plugins and you are half way done.
+Scripts need to do awesome things like pop up modals, collapsing navbars, dropdown menus, etc… While these are some core strengths of using Bootstrap scripts, most websites can do without them, and yet use the popular HTML, CSS, and JS framework for creating a great mobile-first responsive website.
+So remove all Bootstrap scripts which power their plugins and you are halfway done.